lubyant/OpenDSAS/README.md

 ## 🔍 Why OpenDSAS?

 OpenDSAS is ideal if:
-- Your shoreline analysis is **large-scale, time-consuming, or memory-intensive**.
+- Your shoreline analysis is **large-scale, time-consuming, or memory-intensive**
-- You prefer **command-line workflows** and Linux HPC environments.
+- You prefer **command-line workflows** and Linux HPC environments
-- You need **parallelized computation** on large datasets.
+- You need **parallelized computation** on large datasets

 ---